Statistical Learning Theory for Control: A Finite Sample Perspective

 Note that $\Gamma_t$ is increasing in the positive semi-definite cone, since $\Gamma_0=0$.
 It is easy to show that the expected Gram matrix $\E V_T$ is invertible and well-conditioned, i.e., its eigenvalues increase with time $T$.
 For example, we can choose a $\tau>0$ such that $\Gamma_{\tau}\succ 0$.
 Then, by monotonicity we have $\sum^{T}_{t=0}\Gamma_t\succeq (T-\tau)\Gamma_{\tau}$.

 The main technical difficulty is to control the difference between the Gram matrix and its expectation $\norm{V_T-\E V_T}$.
 Such a task might be possible in the case of strictly stable systems $\rho(\As)<1$, by using concentration inequalities and mixing arguments.
-However, this approach gives sample complexity bounds that explode as $\rho(\As)$ approaches $1$.
+However, this approach gives sample complexity bounds that explode as $\rho(\As)$ approaches $1$: two-sided concentration necessitates stability.
 Instead, we appeal to \emph{small-ball} techniques~\cite{mendelson2014learning}.
-Instead of bounding the difference between $V_T$ and its expectation, we only seek to obtain a one-sided lower bound.
-The name small-ball refers to the fact that $\lambda_{\min}(V_T)/T$ is not concentrated around the origin with high probability---it exhibits anti-concentration.
+Rather than bounding the difference between $V_T$ and its expectation, we only seek to obtain a one-sided lower bound.
+The name small-ball refers to the fact that the distribution of $\lambda_{\min}(V_T)/T$ is not concentrated in a neighborhood of the origin---it exhibits anti-concentration.

 Define the extended covariance matrix

 Choose a time index $\tau>0$.
 Invoking the small-ball methods described in the sidebar~\nameref{sidebar-small-ball}, it is possible to show that with probability at least $1-\delta$